-- NEW: Executive Summary_Public Perceptions Regarding the Police Bureau and Crime in Portland
+- Executive Summary_Public Perceptions Regarding the Police Bureau and Crime in Portland

-- NEW: Exectutive Summary_Public Contact With and Perceptions Regarding Police in Portland
+- Exectutive Summary_Public Contact With and Perceptions Regarding Police in Portland

-- NEW: Full Report_Public Perceptions Regarding the Police Bureau and Crime in Portland
+- Full Report_Public Perceptions Regarding the Police Bureau and Crime in Portland

-- NEW: Full Report_Public Contact With and Perceptions Regardng Police in Portland
+- Full Report_Public Contact With and Perceptions Regardng Police in Portland

 - Public Perceptions Regarding the Use of Force by Police in Portland, Oregon